franck-benault/creditCardFraudDetection/README.md

 Imbalanced data refers to scenarios where the classes in the dataset are not reprsented equally.
 Also the target class is often the one underrepresented.
 For fraud on card transactions, I often see *severe* imbalanced data.

+With imbalanced data overfitting is quite a common issue.

 ### Metrics choice issue

 The confusion matrix is an important tool to visualize the force or the weakness of a classifier.